Linea P map

 The Línea P

 The P Line, sometimes called the Pyrenees Defense Organization or the Gutierrez Line, is a set of defensive bunkers (military fortifications resistant to enemy fire) built in secret under the regime of dictator Francisco Franco.
 It was mainly intended to prevent the Allies from entering Spain.
-Using the 500 km natural barrier formed by the Pyrenees, it has an impressive number of bunkers: the card currently counts 2,776 bunkers, including 1,724 verified and 1,052 very likely.
+Using the 500 km natural barrier formed by the Pyrenees, it has an impressive number of bunkers: the map currently counts 3,249 bunkers of Línea P, including 2,296 verified and 953 very likely.
 The highest bunker is 2,507 m above sea level (GPS 42.43958, 1.56357).

 Sperrlinie Pyranäenfront

-On the French side, the Germans also built a line of blockhouses in 1944, the Sperrlinie Pyranäenfront.
+On the French side, the Germans also built a line of blockhouses in 1944, the Sperrlinie Pyranäenfront (Pyrenees Front Defensive Line).
 Indeed, they feared that Spain would go over to the side of the Allies.
 It would have had about forty bunkers, mainly half-buried tank turrets.
 As with the Atlantic Wall, these bunkers are standardized.

 bunker pirineus